Introduction

 Another particularly memorable outfit by Ferragamo was the lemon yellow double-breasted suit, which was paired with a bright turquoise/yellow patterned pull-over, crisp white shirt and patterned tie.

 Although this is certainly not the most wearable of looks for most businessmen or city workers, the look demonstrates that the palette works extremely well, helping create a fresh and summery feel.
-In the real world, we can take inspiration from these combinations and integrate splashes of colour in a slightly more subtle way.
+In the real world, we can take inspiration from these combinations and integrate splashes of color in a slightly more subtle way.

 Gucci & E Tautz SS13